TrueVisions

-True Visions Group Co., Ltd. is the largest provider of a cable analog television (CAtv) and digital satellite television (DStv) in Thailand.
-TrueVisions is a subsidiary of the business division of True Corporation.

-Prior to February 2007, the company was variously known as United Broadcasting Corporation (UBC), United Television Cable Network (UTV) or International Broadcasting Corporation (IBC).
+TrueVisions Group Co., Ltd. is a provider of cable and satellite television services in Thailand.
+It is a wholly-owned subsidiary of True Corporation.
+Prior to February 2007, the company was known by various other names, including United Broadcasting Corporation (UBC), United Television Cable Network (UTV) and the International Broadcasting Corporation (IBC).

 History

-International Broadcasting Corporation (1989 – 1998)
+International Broadcasting Corporation (1989–1998)

-Before the establishment of IBC, Thailand had five television networks (3, 5, 7, 9, 11).
-The company was founded in 1985 with Thaksin Shinawatra presenting a proposal for a cable television project.
-The IBC project also had consultancy from American company Clearview International, who, in its assessment of a cable television service for Tonga in 1983, was already planning something similar in Thailand.

-The International Broadcasting Corporation (IBC) was established by Thaksin Shinawatra at the time as chairperson of Shinawatra Computer Co., Ltd. and later enter partnership with Clearview Wireless.
-It was the first national cable TV provider since April 17, 1989.
-MCOT gave the IBC a twenty-year concession to a provide subscription television service.
-The IBC broadcasts its programs via super high frequency microwaves using MMDS.

-It was the only Thai cable company until June 1990, when MCOT approved a second license to Siam Broadcasting Co, Ltd, which eventually became Thai Sky TV.
-In 1991, when it launched, IBC launched a channel entirely in Thai to compete.
+In 1983, American communications company Clearview International announced a proposal to launch a nationwide satellite television project in Thailand, having introduced a similar television service in Tonga earlier that year.
+Clearview partnered with Thaksin Sinawatra, the then-chairman of Shinawatra Computers, to establish the International Broadcasting Coropration (IBC) on April 17, 1989.
+The IBC was Thailand's first national television provider.

+The Mass Communication Organization of Thailand, Thailand's state-owned public broadcaster, granted a cable TV license to IBC in 1989, along with IBC's main rival, Thai Cablevision (UTV).
+That year, IBC began broadcasting its programs via super high frequency microwaves using a multichannel multipoint distribution service.
+Initially, the IBC's broadcasts were limited to Bangkok and other major cities in Thailand.

-In 1995, after approval for an expansion of coverage area, the IBC began its first DTH service.
-In 1997, the South African–Dutch company, MIH Limited, bought a sixteen percent stake in the IBC.
-The IBC obtained most program content from the channels of other countries including HBO, CNN and ESPN.
+In 1995, after receiving approval for a coverage area expansion, the IBC began its first direct-to-home television service.
+In 1997, the South African–Dutch company MIH Limited purchased a 16% stake in the IBC.
+The IBC obtained most of its programming content from international channels, including HBO, CNN and ESPN.

-UTV Cable Network (1993 – 1998)
+UTV Cable Network (1993–1998)

-UTV Cable Network was founded on October 2, 1992, to provide cable service of their own under TelecomAsia (now True Corporation).

-In September 1995, UTV began a CATV service in the Bangkok metropolitan area.
-The service was provided on a hybrid fiber coaxial network.
-The cable technology allowed a number of channels to be offered with high-quality sound and pictures.
-It also provided a pay-per-view option.
-By 1997, the hybrid fiber-coaxial cable network reached about 800,000 homes.
-In 1997, UTV sold the cable infrastructure component of its business to its sister company, Asia Multimedia Company Limited.
-This allowed UTV to focus on content and service delivery to subscribers.
+UTV Cable Network was founded on October 2, 1992, to provide cable television services in Thailand under the aegis of TelecomAsia.
+In September 1995, UTV began providing television service in the Bangkok metropolitan area on a hybrid fibre-optic network.
+It also provided pay-per-view services.
+By 1997, UTV's cable network reached about 800,000 homes.
+In 1997, UTV sold its cable infrastructure to its sister company, Asia Multimedia Company Limited.
+This allowed UTV to focus on content and service delivery to its subscribers.